diez/www.diez.org/docs/getting-started/dsm.md

 We think this has massive implications for product teams working together.
 As a designer, you just need to provide your developer with your DSM project URL and ensure she has permissions.
 As a developer, you just need to perform the trivial setup outlined in this guide.

-After that ongoing updates to your production design language are as simple as running `yarn diez extract`!
+After that ongoing updates to your production design tokens are as simple as running `yarn diez extract`!

 Want to learn more about how to use Diez?
 Head over to the [Basics Guide](/getting-started/the-basics).